Insulin glargine pensPronunciation

 - Carry an ID card at all times that says you have diabetes.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using insulin glargine pens while you are pregnant.
-Insulin glargine pens is found in breast milk.
+Insulin glargine pens are found in breast milk.
 If you are or will be breast-feeding while you use insulin glargine pens, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of insulin glargine pens: